lsst-sqre/sqr-011/index.rst

 The LSST Software User Guide will be replaced by software documentation published through |ltd|.

-In our view, acceptable uses for the Wikis include:
+In our view, appropriate uses for the Wikis include:

 - Meeting notes, especially with action-item assignment (although there is an emerging preference to summarize conferences and |rfd|